-University of Guam (UoG) / Guam Community College (GCC)
+University of Guam / Guam Community College

-The UoG is a distinct man-made feature along the east coast of Guam.
+The University of Guam is a distinct man-made feature along the east coast of Guam.
 These low-rise buildings and large green spaces were sited relative to the natural landform and cliff line so that the Pacific Ocean can be viewed from the campus.